- 18 years of age or above

 - Sophomore standing or above at the start of the program

-For an outstanding hospitality management learning experience, consider the School of Hospitality Management's summer program in Europe: experience European hospitality for four weeks residing in Italy.
+For an outstanding hospitality management learning experience, consider the School of Hospitality Management's summer program in Europe: experience European hospitality for four weeks residing in Maastricht, the Netherlands and Florence, Italy - in addition to study excursions to Amsterdam, Paris, Cinque Terre, and Rome.
 The students live in an international environment and learn about the hospitality field in a uniquely European fashion.
 Penn State offers six undergraduate credits to students who complete this program.
 This program is ideal for hospitality management students but welcomes students from other majors.

 Program Leader Information